-With a blend of old-world charm and contemporary chic, expats can look forward to a host of entertainment options and a fantastic lifestyle in Madrid, despite the landlocked capital lacking sun-soaked beaches.
+With a blend of old-world charm and contemporary chic, expats can look forward to a host of entertainment options and a fantastic lifestyle in Madrid, despite the landlocked capital's lack of sun-soaked beaches.

-New arrivals to the city will find that the Spanish siesta is slowly dying out, but the nightlife that traditionally accompanies it is still as active as ever, with Spaniards sleeping on average an hour less than the rest of Europe.
+New arrivals to the city will find that the Spanish siesta is slowly dying out, but the nightlife that traditionally accompanies it is still as active as ever, with Spaniards sleeping on average 53 minutes less than the rest of Europe.

-The Spanish capital is filled with charming sidewalk cafes, restaurants, lively bars and nightclubs.
-There are several much-anticipated annual events in Madrid as well as excellent shopping options and a number of cinemas and theatres which put on productions all year.
+The Spanish capital is filled with charming sidewalk cafés, restaurants, lively bars and nightclubs.
+There are several much-anticipated annual events in Madrid, excellent shopping options, and a number of cinemas and theatres which put on productions all year.

 Expats with children in Madrid will also have no problem finding something to do, with everything from the Madrid Zoo to an urban beach to keep the children entertained.